 - Jack Bisset Wetland, Whangarei

 - Kawakawa Wetlands, Kawakawa

 Department of Conservation:

-This year, hunters who intend to hunt on Conservation managed lands must contact their local Department of Conservation office in Northland to obtain a permit.
+Hunters who intend to hunt on Conservation managed lands must contact their local Department of Conservation office in Northland to obtain a permit.
 The local DOC office details are: